nazgull30/GodotYodo1Mas/Readme.md

 5. Copy all content from _yodo1mas-plugin-ios_ folder to  _yodo1mas_ folder.
 <img src="/images/ios_plugin_copy.png" width="500">

-Now we need to compile a library for our future xCode probject.
+Now we need to compile a library for our future xCode project.
 [Here](https://docs.godotengine.org/en/stable/development/compiling/compiling_for_ios.html) is an official documentation about plugin compilation in godot.
 1. Open **Terminal** program on your Mac.
 2. Navigate to godot repository folder.
 For example, if you clone godot repository godot-3.2.3-stable in Downloads folder then use this commands: